Our Guests Say it Best!

 Eat like a ranch hand

-I took a morning walk after enjoying the sumptuous breakfast.
 The ranch offers the American Plan, which includes three daily meals in the rate.
 Breakfast and lunch are lavish buffets, the kind of eye-popping, belt-loosening spread you find on a cruise ship.
-The chef manning the omelet station whips up a Thermos-sized concoction to my specifications and never bats an eye as I pile my plate with thick-cut smoky bacon.
-At lunch they have four different kinds of pie.
+And at lunch they have four different kinds of pie.

 Dinner hearkens back to a more genteel time.
 Men are asked to wear either a jacket or Western vest and ladies should dress accordingly.
 Since this is ranch country, jeans are always acceptable.
 Cell phones are discouraged.
 You’ll want all your attention focused on the meal—contemporary sophisticated cuisine with a Southwestern spin.
 The Angus filet is fork-tender.
 The chile relleno comes cloaked in a beautiful blend of spices and the pan-seared Mexican sea bass tastes so fresh you’ll expect to catch a whiff of ocean breeze walking back to your casita.